The Rampion 2 proposal has been approved

 This is a National Infrastructure project, like HS2, and as such is dealt with by a national planning body, the Planning Inspectorate (PI).
 The Planning Inspectorate's explanation of the process can be found here in their letter to a Cowfold resident together with their links to further information.

 The examination stage focused on what effect this proposal may have on the local communities and whether this is acceptable, or whether these effects can be sufficiently mitigated to allow the plan to go ahead.
+Obviously, it would have been better to get these issues out during the initial consultation phase, when they were choosing locations, but as Cowfold was unaware of the plans that was not possible!

 A 3-storey substation covering 14.5 acres.
 This is 1.5 times bigger than the village playing fields and nearly twice the size of the substation on Wineham Lane.